andyyates/meowzok/README.md

 After playing piece of music a score is calculated from the BPM you played at and the number of bum notes you hit.
 The scores are recorded so you can beat your hi scores and give yourself a pat on the back.

-Well done
+To avoid confusion, I'm calling scores grades when i mean a score as in a number that represents your ability, yadda.
+I know a grade is something else. well

 The engraving is done by Lilypond and so it looks like real actual sheet music. it's got clefs and accidentals and those beams and them rests in various lengths.